justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 You can prevent this problem by deleting the link using the plugin.

-= E15 I get 'Error validating access token' =
+= E15a I get 'Error validating access token' =

 Most often this happen when you changed your Facebook password.
 The access token the plugin acquired during the authorization process may be revoked by Facebook.
 Maybe because there was a security problem with your Facebook application or account.
 Re-authorizing will probably solve this problem.

+= E15b I get 'Error invalidating access token' =

+This problem is probably caused by Facebook and applies at least to multi-sites using the same application for each site.
+A workaround might be to use a different application for each site.

+See [here](http://forum.faircode.eu/forums/topic/multi-user-site-facebook-group-error/) for progress on this problem.

 = E16 I get 'You failed to provide a valid list of administators' =